 (cc) Conflicting Overhead Signs.
 Furnish a Type VI orange retroreflective vinyl roll-up sheeting material to cover the entire sign.
 When the size of the sign requires multiple sheets of material to be sewn together, provide a 2 inch overlap with double stitching of heavy duty 5-Cord nylon thread.
 Provide retroreflective symbols, shields, and other legends as indicated.
 Provide approved, black nonreflective vinyl letter characters.
 Provide an additional 3 inch minimum of sheeting material to be folded around edge of the sign.
 Place aluminum grommets spaced a maximum of 48 inches on center around perimeter of the sheeting with one grommet no further than 2 inches from each corner.

 Field verify the size of the sign to be fitted prior to fabrication.
 Adjust the dimensions as necessary.
 Secure sign in place as recommended by the manufacturer.
 Cover and uncover the signs as directed.
-Repair at no cost to the Department retroreflective sheeting damage on the existing sign, as a result of covering.
+Repair at no cost to the Department retroreflective sheeting damage on the existing sign as a result of covering.

 901.4 MEASUREMENT AND PAYMENT—